-If you are planning on visiting Jordan for tourism, you most likely will be able to obtain a 2-week tourism visa upon arrival (check if your country is eligible here).
-As of May 2017, the price of the tourism visa was 40 JD (single entry).
+If you are planning on visiting Jordan for tourism, you most likely will be able to obtain a 2-week tourist visa upon arrival (check if your country is eligible here).
+As of May 2018, the price of the tourist visa was 40 JD (single entry).

 To go about extending my own tourism visa, I went to the police station in my district (find the police department closest to you on this website.).
-The first step was to fill out papers with my passport information (don’t forget to bring it!), my mother’s information (a bit odd) and my temporary address in Amman.
+The first step was to fill out papers with my passport and visa information (don’t forget to bring it as well as photocopies), my mother’s information (a bit odd) and my temporary address in Amman.

 Tip #1: Bring someone who knows Arabic, just in case.